astronomer/astro-provider-ray/README.md

 ## Sample DAGs

 ### Example 1: Using @ray.task for job life cycle
 The below example showcases how to use the ``@ray.task`` decorator to manage the full lifecycle of a Ray cluster: setup, job execution, and teardown.
+The configuration for the decorator can provided statically or at runtime.

 This approach is ideal for jobs that require a dedicated, short-lived cluster, optimizing resource usage by cleaning up after task completion